You can visit schools to get unpaid experience in the classroom before you start your initial teacher training (ITT).

 - find out how specific subjects are taught

-- speak to teachers and interact with pupils
+- speak to teachers and meet pupils

 - learn more about teacher training - including the application and interview process